ahsank/ahsank.github.io/posts/MutexBasedSynchronization.md

 The benchmark time  heavily depends on the IO library and the intricacies of the computer system.
 In this blog, my primary goal is not to compare different IO libraries; rather, to measure the performance impact of the locking mechanism.
 To simplify simulating IO operations I initially thought of just using the sleep function.
 However then found that the minimum time duration the API could reliably sleep (without oversleeping) was approximately 1 millisecond, which seems impractical for mimicking realistic loads.

 To determine a more realistic IO time, I did an experiment writing an 8KB memory to disk, which completed in less than 10 microseconds.
-Notably, reading from disk was even faster.
+Reading from disk was even faster.
 Therefore an IO time ranging from 10 to 100 microseconds seemed reasonable for our benchmarking purposes.

-To exemplify, if I benchmark the following function sleeps of 8 and 64 microseconds:
+To exemplify, if I benchmark the following function which just sleeps for 8 and 64 microseconds:

 ```cpp
 struct sleep_io {